 A revolutionary Persian mystic who transformed Sufi practice by emphasizing ecstatic love and communal gatherings over ascetic solitude.

-Abu Sa'id Abu'l-Khayr stands as a pivotal bridge in Sufism, moving the tradition from austere, individual mysticism toward a poetry of divine love and shared ecstasy.
-Born in 967 in what is now Iran, he received a rigorous classical education before plunging into a period of severe asceticism.
-A profound spiritual crisis, however, led him to a radical new path.
-He broke with convention by insisting that divine union was found not in solitary hardship but in joy, music, and sama—the practice of listening to poetry and music to induce a state of spiritual ecstasy.
-He established rules for his khaniqah (Sufi lodge) that centered on communal life, making it a model for future orders.
+Abu Sa'id Abu'l-Khayr moved Sufism from austere, individual mysticism toward a poetry of divine love and shared ecstasy.
+Born in 967 in what is now Iran, he received a rigorous classical education before plunging into severe asceticism.
+A profound spiritual crisis led him to a radical new path: he insisted that divine union was found in joy, music, and sama—listening to poetry and music to induce spiritual ecstasy.
+He established rules for his khaniqah (Sufi lodge) centered on communal life, making it a model for future orders.
 His teachings, often delivered in poetic quatrains, emphasized annihilating the self in God's love.
-His influence directly paved the way for later literary giants like Rumi, who would expand on this language of passionate devotion.
+His influence directly paved the way for later literary giants like Rumi.

 The biggest hits of 967